Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.
+- The Heat give up 25.6 assists per contest, 14th-ranked in the NBA.

-- In terms of 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the league.
+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Kentavious Caldwell-Pope vs. the Heat